 The following parameters can’t be configured online:

-preserve_hierarchy - saves directory structure in Crowdin
+preserve_hierarchy - saves directory structure in Crowdin Enterprise

 update_option - keeps translations and keeps/removes approvals from the changed strings during the file update

-commit_message - additional commit message, that can include Git tags
+commit_message - additional commit message that can include Git tags

 export_languages - export translations for the specified languages

-After you save the online configuration, a crowdin.yaml file will be created in the configured branch.
+crowdin.yml file will be saved to the root of the configured branch in your repository.
 You can edit this file manually to add the necessary parameters.
-Read more about the configuration file.

-Click Save to preview the created configuration.
+Click Save changes to preview the created configuration.

-If there are several branches in the project that share the same configuration, and disparate filters should be applied to them, select Apply filters to all translatable branches.
+If several branches in the project share the same configuration, and the same filters should be applied to them, select Apply filters to all translatable branches.